Melody is a volunteer for the Center for Disease and Control Prevention. She enjoys sharing her personal experience with others.

 When a carpet gets wet, the underside and carpet pad may not dry quickly.
-The wet and dark can cause it to grow beneth the carpet.
+The wet and dark can cause it to grow beneath the carpet.

-Sometimes do-it-yourself carpet cleaning can actually cost you more, because moldy carpet will need to be replaced if you can not locate a cloth and carpet restoration service.
+Sometimes do-it-yourself carpet cleaning can actually cost you more because moldy carpet will need to be replaced if you can not locate a cloth and carpet restoration service.

-Aspergillus is not just found in carpets, but can be found in any cloth item that has been damp for a long period of time.
+Mold is not just found in carpets but can be found in any cloth item that has been damp for a long period of time.
 Some mold removal services can restore moldy carpet.
 Other contractors may tell you to replace the carpet entirely.
 That doesn't necessarily make them scammers, though.

-Aspergillus is a common bathroom mold.
-When bathrooms become humid the wetness can settle anyplace in the bathroom.
-It can start to grow unoticed as it seeps into cracks in the walls and floor.
+Bathrooms are a favorite place for mold to grow.
+When bathrooms become humid, the wetness can settle any place in the bathroom.
+It can start to grow unnoticed as it seeps into cracks in the walls and floor.
 Leaks can also cause mold to grow in walls, under sinks, and floors.

 It can sneak under wallpaper and around the toilet.
-This is why building regulations require a window or a exhuast fan in bathrooms.
+This is why building regulations require a window or an exhaust fan in bathrooms.

 The idea is to help the bathroom humidity to be removed quickly before it has a chance to settle someplace where mold can grow.

-A well ventelated bathroom is far less likely to allow mold growth.
-Any organic material is succeptible, is it is best to use good paint instead of wallpaper in bathrooms.
+A well-ventilated bathroom is far less likely to allow mold growth.
+Any organic material is susceptible, is it is best to use good paint instead of wallpaper in bathrooms.

 Never carpet a bathroom, and replace or launder bathroom carpets regularly.
-When building a bathroom, try to use synthetic material as much as possible.
+When building a bathroom, try to use synthetic materials during construction.